 Leah graduated from the University of Sydney in 2007.
 Her love of animals blossomed when she was six and she learned to interact with the neighbour’s dog.
 This obsession grew over the years, and she started volunteering at clinics at the age of sixteen.
 It was only when she got into vet school and started working as a kennelhand, however, that she truly discovered the joy of cats.

 While she did begin her career treating cats, dogs, and other types of pets, such as birds, mice and rabbits, as well as wildlife, she finds the greatest fulfillment in caring for cats of different shapes and sizes.
 She particularly enjoys treating the young kittens who are starting out on their journey in life, and the more mature cats who are settling into a sedentary lifestyle.
 She achieved her Membership of the Australian College of Veterinary Scientists for Feline Medicine in 2018.

-Outside of work, Leah enjoys spending time with her ginger cat and husband, in that order, and feels that the best things in life come in the tiniest of packages – such as the neat package that is a cat.
+Outside of work, Leah enjoys spending time with Biscuit her tabby cat and her husband, in that order, and feels that the best things in life come in the tiniest of packages – such as the neat package that is a cat.

 Anita graduated from the University of QLD in 1999 and started work in mixed practice in the Hunter Valley.
 It wasn’t long before midnight calvings lost their appeal however and she headed to England to be a locum and travel through Europe.
 She even met one of the Queen’s corgis in Windsor.

 After returning to Sydney she worked for a few years in Sydney’s Inner West in small animal practice before solely working with cats full time at Paddington cat Hospital.